schlueter/Sublime-Theme-bluSch/README.md

-# Lyte Theme
+# bluSch Theme

-Lyte is a minimal, aesthetically pleasing theme for Sublime Text with fancy-schmancy border status indicators.
+bluSch is a minimal, aesthetically pleasing theme for Sublime Text with fancy-schmancy border status indicators.
 Don't believe me?
 Check it out.

-![Lyte Theme clean][3]
+![bluSch Theme clean][3]

 Maybe you don't like fancy-schmancy border status indicators, but you like flat, dark minimalism.

-![Lyte Theme NoBorder][8]
+![bluSch Theme NoBorder][8]

 * **Font**: Consolas 9
-* **Color Scheme**: Lyte (included in this theme)
+* **Color Scheme**: bluSch (included in this theme)
 * **Icons in Gutter**: [Git Gutter Plugin][7]

-Lyte also contains a simple Python script for constructing .tmTheme syntax highlighting files.
+bluSch also contains a simple Python script for constructing .tmTheme syntax highlighting files.
 Hopefully soon it will also contain functionality for constructing .sublime-theme Sublime theme files!

 ## Installation

 ### Package Controls

 If you have the Package Control plugin installed, you can install this theme via the `Package Control: Install Package` command.
-Then look for the `Theme - Lyte` listing and install it!
+Then look for the `Theme - bluSch` listing and install it!

 If you *don't* have the Package Control plugin, well, you just should.
 [Here are the installation instructions.][4]